 - Apathy and "Atheist."

 Some might describe their attitude towards the divisions among Theism, Agnosticism, and Atheism as "I don't know & I don't really care."

 Johnathan Rauch, wrote an article in The Atlantic, saying:

 "Apatheism concerns not what you believe but how.
 In that respect it differs from the standard concepts used to describe religious views and people.
 [Strong] Atheism, for instance, is not at all like apatheism; the hot-blooded [strong] atheist cares as much about religion as does the evangelical Christian, but in the opposite direction.
 "Secularism" can refer to a simple absence of devoutness, but it more accurately refers to an ACLU-style 4 disapproval of any profession of religion in public life -- a disapproval that seems puritanical and quaint to apatheists.
 Tolerance is a magnificent concept, John Locke's inestimable gift to all mankind; but it assumes, as Locke did, that everyone brims with religious passions that everyone else must work hard to put up with.
 And agnostics?
 True, most of them are apatheists, but most apatheists are not agnostics.
 Because -- and this is an essential point -- many apatheists are believers. ..."
 5

-- A search for this term on Google shows a definition copied from this web site:
+- A search for "Apatheist" on Google found this definition:

 An Apatheist is a person who regards the question of the existence or non-existence of a god or gods to be essentially meaningless and irrelevant.
 However, some define the term more broadly to refer to apathy towards all religions or belief systems, not just toward a belief in god.